hoodiehq/hood.ie/_posts/2016-04-19-shoutouts-week13.md

 # Week 13 Shoutouts

-Shoutouts has been away for longer than planned, but now we're back.
-To make it worth the wait, we've got even more great shoutouts than usual!
+Shoutouts has been away for longer than planned, but now we’re back.
+To make it worth the wait, we’ve got even more great shoutouts than usual!

-We're lucky to have another brand new crop of first PRs, so to you all - welcome to Hoodie!
+We’re lucky to have another brand new crop of first pull requests (PRs) merged, so to you all - welcome to Hoodie!

 First PRs: